 Longform Description & Additional Information: For more information including the longform book description, testimonials, and detailed publishing and distribution information, download the following Fact Sheet.

 (Click on thumbnail to view downloadable hi-res image.)

 Full Media Biography (Longform) – [Download the pdf version of Javy’s Full Author Media Biography]

 Javy Wong Galindo, M.A, M.Eng, is an author, public speaker, trail running enthusiast, semi-retired jazz vocalist, and popular college professor in Northern California.
 He currently teaches courses in philosophy, humanities, and psychology at John F. Kennedy University, West Valley College, and De Anza College, located in the heart of Silicon Valley.
-He is a proud member of the American Association of Philosophy Teachers, the Society for Asian and Comparative Philosophy, the Western Positive Psychology Association, and the “What Shall We Call Ourselves Today” trail running group.
+He is a proud member of the American Association of Philosophy Teachers, the Society for Asian and Comparative Philosophy, the Western Positive Psychology Association, and the Peninsula Trail Running group.

 Professor Galindo’s career path has been an unconventional one that began as a San Diego high school music instructor, followed naturally by a decade-long career in the high-tech industry.
 He has had the privilege of working as an electrical engineer for Cisco Systems, Motorola, ViaSat, and Northrop Grumman among other successful, innovative companies.
 He holds both a master’s and bachelor’s degree in Electrical Engineering from UC San Diego and a master’s degree in Consciousness and Transformative Studies specializing in East/West Philosophy and Religion from John F. Kennedy University.